-Any student meeting the admissions requirements can apply to the MAS program in Global Health Planning and Management.
+Any student meeting the admissions requirements can apply to the MAS program in Community-based Primary Health Care Programs in Global Health.
 The program will work to help all accepted students improve their workplace competitiveness and reach their professional goals, an aim consistent with the State's minority student achievement goals.